epics-rip/bundleCPP/README.md

 sufficient to build the standard C++ modules.
 However in some circumstances a manual configuration step may be needed first to control which embedded cross-compiled target architectures get built.
-If your copy of EPICS Base is configured to also compile for unsupported VxWorks targets (i.e. any version earlier than VxWorks 6.8) you will have to exclude those targets from the build.
+If your copy of EPICS Base is configured to also compile for VxWorks targets (which are no longer supported by this bundle) you will have to exclude them from these module builds.
-To do that, create a file called `CONFIG_SITE.local` in the top-level bundle directory that overrides the `CROSS_COMPILER_TARGET_ARCHS` variable as appropriate.
+To do that, create a file named `CONFIG_SITE.local` in the top-level bundle directory that overrides the `CROSS_COMPILER_TARGET_ARCHS` variable to remove the VxWorks targets, like this:

-For example

     # CONFIG_SITE.local
-    CROSS_COMPILER_TARGET_ARCHS = vxWorks-ppc32

-explicitly configures the build for only the vxWorks-ppc32 target architecture (in addition to the host architecture), while

-    # CONFIG_SITE.local
-    CROSS_COMPILER_TARGET_ARCHS = \
+    CROSS_COMPILER_TARGET_ARCHS := \
-        $(filter-out vxWorks-68040,$(CROSS_COMPILER_TARGET_ARCHS))
+        $(filter-out vxWorks-%,$(CROSS_COMPILER_TARGET_ARCHS))

-removes just the vxWorks-68040 cross-target from the set provided by EPICS Base.

 ## Further Information